Samuel Prentiss: Family

-Samuel Prentiss was the fourth in his line to be named Samuel Prentiss.
-He was the second of nine children born to Dr. Samuel Prentiss III and his wife Lucretia (' Holmes).
+The second of nine children born to Dr. Samuel Prentiss III and his wife Lucretia (' Holmes), Prentiss was the fourth in his line to be named Samuel Prentiss.
 Two of his younger brothers also had notable political careers.
 John Holmes Prentiss served two terms as a U.S. congressman from New York.
-William A. Prentiss was the 10th mayor of Milwaukee, Wisconsin, and served in the Vermont House of Representatives and the Wisconsin State Assembly.
+William A. Prentiss served in the Vermont House of Representatives, was the 10th mayor of Milwaukee, Wisconsin, and a member of the Wisconsin State Assembly.

-Their father, Dr. Samuel Prentiss was a prominent physician and served as a combat surgeon for his father, Colonel Samuel Prentice II, during the American Revolutionary War.
+Dr. Samuel Prentiss III was a prominent physician and served as a combat surgeon for his father, Colonel Samuel Prentice II, during the American Revolutionary War.
 The Prentiss family were descendants from Captain Thomas Prentice, who emigrated from England to the Massachusetts Bay Colony in the 1640s and served as a captain during King Philip's War.

-Samuel Prentiss IV married Lucretia Houghton (1786–1855), of Northfield, in 1804.
+In 1804, Samuel Prentiss IV married Lucretia Houghton (1786–1855) of Northfield.
 They had twelve children, though at least two died in infancy.
-Their 8th child, Theodore Prentiss, moved to Wisconsin, became the first mayor of Watertown, Wisconsin, and also served in the Wisconsin State Assembly.
+Their eighth child, Theodore Prentiss, moved to Wisconsin, where he served as the first mayor of Watertown, Wisconsin, and in the Wisconsin State Assembly.